Makiato1999/MERN-Notes/README.md

     ['name', 'avatar']
   );
   ```
-- update current user profile
+- create/update user profile by user(user id)
   - check the post
   - destructure request body, buld up profile object, build socialmedia object in profile object
-  - look for a profile by the user(user id)
+  - findOne()
-    - if find it, update it
+    - if successed to find it, update
+    - if failed to find it, create
+- get all profiles
-    - or create a new profile
+- get profile by user(user id)
-- sss
+-

 ## Redux For Beginners<a name="anchor_999"></a>